aglasspool/aglasspool.github.io/index.md

 He is also said to have been a fan of jazz and played the saxophone.

+[Image of Alan playing the saxophone at Oval Cricket Ground]

-Allan and Liz are picked up again by a 1961 electoral register as living on the Henry Prince estate in Earlsfield, Wandsworth (number 188).
+Alan and Liz are picked up again by a 1961 electoral register as living on the Henry Prince estate in Earlsfield, Wandsworth (number 188).
 This is the same estate where London Mayor Sadiq Khan grew up!

 ![Henry Prince estate](https://github.com/user-attachments/assets/e27d5484-36e8-47fd-86e0-b79c3e6e8006)
 *Henry Prince estate, Earlsfield, Wandsworth*